Rida3535/PomodoroTimer_Redux/README.md

 ## 📃 License

-MIT License
+This project is licensed under the MIT License.
+Feel free to use, modify, and distribute it for personal or commercial purposes.

+---

-Built with React and Redux to support focus, productivity, and han
+Built with React and Redux to support focus, productivity, and  hands-on learning of state management.